devanshujoshi/devopstest/Scenario2/README.md

 **2 Subnet**
 **NSG to open port 80 and 443**
 **1 Window VM in each subnet**
-**1 Storage account**
+**1 Storage account**<br />
 Link to terraform Code for deploying above resources : [Terraform](terraform/main.tf)

 **5) Explain how will you access the password stored in Key Vault and use it as Admin Password in the VM Terraform template** With Azure DevOps, users can get sensitive data like Connection Strings, Secrets, API Keys.
-Users can get them directly from an Azure Key Vault, instead of configuring them on build pipeline.
+Users can get them directly from an Azure Key Vault using variable group, instead of configuring them on build pipeline using Azure Key vault task.
+Azure key vault task can also be used to get the secrets from the key vault, main takeaways when it comes to choosing between a Variable Group and an Azure Key Vault Task are:

+ 1. Use Variable Groups for configuration re-used across multiple pipelines
+ 2. Use the Azure Key Vault Task for single-purpose access to a vault from a specific pipeline

 Azure AD SPN used for authenticating pipeline with Azure subscription need to have permissions (and access policies) to Get and List secrets from an Azure Key Vault.
-Azure key vault task can also be used to get the secrets from the key vault, main takeaways when it comes to choosing between a Variable Group and an Azure Key Vault Task are:
-1: Use Variable Groups for configuration re-used across multiple pipelines
-2: Use the Azure Key Vault Task for single-purpose access to a vault from a specific pipeline

 I stored Terraform login information in Azure Key Vault such as: subscription_id